Beyond Self-Organizing the Work:

 Do you heed the call to express your soul’s purpose at work?
 Do you aspire to earn a living while doing so?
 Wouldn’t it be great to work together with like-purposed people on a peer-to-peer basis and show up fully as you are?
 In short: do you yearn to work, earn, and live on purpose?

-In fact, Holacracy is just one example of a bigger evolutionary trend which seems to be guided by three notable principles encapsulated in the new “Teal Organization” movement, catalyzed by Frederic Laloux, author of “Reinventing Organizations.”
+In fact, Holacracy is just one example of a bigger evolutionary trend that seems to be guided by three notable principles encapsulated in the new “Teal Organization” movement, catalyzed by Frederic Laloux, author of “Reinventing Organizations.”
 Laloux has reverse-engineered these emergent trends from his research findings and clarified them as self-organization, evolutionary purpose, and wholeness.
 Over many decades other companies like Buurtzorg, Morning Star, Valve, Gore or FAVI also forged their own individual ways of doing the work and expressing these principles.

 More and more people feel the urge to work, earn, and live on purpose.